 Hand forged survival knife with a fixed high carbon steel blade.

 A few years ago a man squatting in the bush raised pigs.
 Lots of pigs.
 He ran out of money and decided to let them out to range in the bush.
 They ended up invading some folks’ garden.
 6 times, each time more came.
-The folks hiked to the location where he had his pen.
-Left a note.
+The folks hiked to the location in the bush where he had his pen.
+They left a note.
+No response.
+The folks hiked in again.
 The second time a note on a tree beside his road.
-Full days warding off the pigs.
-The third day they visited his 85 year-old mother.
-Invited her and her son to dine.
-They ignored the folks’ invitation.
+They spent full days warding off the pigs.
+Desperate, they visited his 85 year-old mother.
+Invited her and her son to dine…They ignored the folks’ invitation.

 Hardened and differentially tempered, blending tempers for strength and toughness.
 The finger guard is fashioned from copper and brass.
 Moose antler scales held with 10 pins.

 We forged the knife from head saw steel.
 The tip, spine, choil and tang are protected with a thicker layer of clay.
 The rest of the blade, except the edge, is covered with a clay slip.
 While the clay slip is still wet we cover it with glass.
 Hardened in oil twice.
 The spine and tang is tempered to blue.
 The whole blade is then tempered in an oven 3 times for a strong edge.

 Moose antler scales held with 8 threaded and peened pins.
 A lanyard hole drilled and a braided a short lanyardis provided.
 The guard is a big piece of brass forged with copper.
 The sheath is cut and made from 8 oz. leather, double saddle stitched, tooled and dyed.
 All by hand.
 We equipped the scabbard with a leg tie.
 The boreal forest is the theme.